gitextensions/GitExtensionsDoc/source/commit.rst

 Making a commit is a two step procedure:

-* Staging the changes to be committed, which saves a snapshot of the changes into the Git "index".
+* Adding to index (staging) the changes to be committed, which saves a snapshot of the changes into the Git "index".
 * Committing those staged changes, which records the staged changes and other information into the repository.

 You do not have to commit immediately after staging changes.
 You can close the commit dialog, make further changes to the